 PLEASE ALSO NOTE: Making a report is different from filing a Formal Complaint (see the section titled Filing a Formal Complaint).
 A report is defined as notification of an incident of sexual misconduct to the Title IX Coordinator or designee by any person.
-A report may be accompanied by a request for (1) Supportive Measures; (2) no further action; (3) filing a Formal Complaint a request to initiate an informal resolution process; and/or (4) a request to initiate an informal resolution process after filing a Formal Complaint.
+A report may be accompanied by a request for (1) Supportive Measures; (2) no further action; (3) filing a Formal Complaint to initiate an informal resolution process; and/or (4) a request to initiate a formal resolution process.
 Filing a Formal Complaint initiates the University's formal investigation process.
 (See Sexual Misconduct Resolution Process).